rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 # Security Considerations

-Assumptions about authentication, privacy, and consent of individual users.
+Assumptions about authentication, privacy, and consent of individual users are discussed in the body of this document.
+The security considerations of MLS {{!I-D.ietf-mls-protocol}} and the MLS group chat framework
+{{!I-D.mahy-mimi-group-chat}} also apply.

-Discussion of the end-to-middle problem.
+TODO: Discussion of the end-to-middle problem.

 # IANA Considerations